divyaprakash9243/Social-Media-Analytics/README.md

 - GitHub (for project versioning and sharing)
 # How to Use the Report
 1. Download or clone the repository
-2. Open the `.pbix` file in Power BI Desktop
+2. Open the `.pbix` https://github.com/divyaprakash9243/Social-Media-Analytics/blob/main/Social%20media%20analytics.pbix <br/>
 3. View and interact with the dashboard filters and visuals